-The Palace Exterior
+1. The Pena Palace Exterior

 The red portion of the castle is the oldest part, built on top of the 15th century monastery that was destroyed in the Lisbon Earthquake of 1755.

 It’s unclear whether the mixture was the architect’s taste or not.
 It likely sprung from Ferdinand’s imagination.

-It’s interesting that Ferdinand asked for medieval elements -- turrets, towers, crenellated ramparts, secret passages, and fortified gates.
+It’s interesting that Ferdinand asked for medieval elements — turrets, towers, crenellated ramparts, secret passages, and fortified gates.
 Perhaps they’re in honor of the former medieval monastery.

 I especially liked the Moorish flourishes in ochre.

 It struck me as rather odd that Ferdinand adopted 12th century Moorish architecture for his 19th century palace.
 But perhaps the Moors had a lasting influence despite being evicted.

-The Palace Interior
+2. The Pena Palace Interior

 Quite the opposite in fact.
 The queue’s long and moves at a painful snail’s pace.
 You shuffle along on a one way route with little personal space.

 You can visit just the exterior and the park for only € 7 euro.
 It’s an extra € 8 to go inside.

 There are many sites to behold in Sintra, including the stunning Quinta da Regaleira and Monserrate Palace.
 The interior of Pena Palace is the least of Sintra’s myriad glories.

 Besides the palace itself, the estate boasts a lush green park of over 200 hectares, with plenty of trails and a treasure trove of sights and follies to keep you busy.

 King Ferdinand and his Countess wanted the gardens to be a wild maze of romantic paths.
 They sought out and imported plants from all over the world.

 If you’ve tired of romance entirely and have ruin lust, head to the 8-9th century Moorish Castle for some vastly older ruins.
 (You also have a great view of Pena Palace from the Moorish Castle.)

 There are a few options for buying your entrance ticket to Pena Palace.
-If you buy them on arrival at the palace and have a Lisboa Card, you’ll get a small discount.
+If you buy them on arrival at the palace and have a Lisboa Pass, you’ll get a small discount.